waf/waf.github.com/content/native-javascript-promises-and-browser-apis.rst

 Promises and the Geolocation API
 ================================

 As an example, let's add promise support to the Geolocation API.
-The Geolocation API is all about the ``getCurrentPosition`` method, which makes a request for the user's geographical position.
-The method takes an success callback and an error callback.
+The Geolocation API exposes the ``getCurrentPosition`` function, which makes a request for the user's geographical position.
+The function takes an success callback and an error callback.
 If everything goes well, the success callback is called with the user's coordinates as a parameter.
 If the user denies our request, or we can't determine the user's position, the error callback is called.
-A invocation of this method `without` Promises might look something like:
+A invocation of this function `without` Promises might look something like:

 .. code-block:: javascript